-Figure 4.4 shows the specific energy of first and second stage in both configurations from the detachment to the expected fall.
-The energies involved are in the order of tens of MJ per Kg, and it can be noticed that the second stage is affected by, roughly one order of magnitude more energy than the first.
+In figure 4.4, the specific energy during fall can be seen.
+The energies involved are in the order of tens of MJ per Kg, and it can be noticed that the second stage feels roughly one order of magnitude more energy than the first.
 To give a sense of scale, water boils at 2.3 MJ/Kg, iron vaporizes at 6 MJ/Kg and carbon at 60 MJ/Kg.

-Due to its higher mass and lower absorbed energy, it is reasonable that the first stage body must fall into the sea not to create any potential threat.
+Due to its higher mass and lower absorbed energy, it is reasonable to say that the first stage body must fall into the sea not to create any potential threat.

-The second stage dead motor instead has low mass and high surface area, which means that the ballistic coefficient, expressed by equation (4.9), is considerably smaller than the one of a thrusting rocket.
+The second stage dead motor instead has low mass and high surface area, which means that the ballistic coefficient is considerably smaller than the one of a working rocket.
 Therefore the expected absorbed energy is higher.